garrandall/popular-music-data/tracks/sugar-flo-rida-wynter.md

 Lips feel soft as a feather when we touch, Shawty thats whats up.

 My lips like sugar
 This candy got you sprung
 So call me your sugar
 You love you some
 I'm sweet like
 Da double dee double di
 I'm sweet like
 Da double dee double di
 I'm sweet like
 Da double dee double di
 Sugar

 Hey, Sh Shawty would you mind, cuz I want me some.
-Now and later, I dont wanna have to wait, you the one.
+Now and later, I don't wanna have to wait, you the one.
 Yep!
 Yep!
 Your vision.
 So, so delicious.
 Cant help my interest, candy addiction.
 Wanna peace, to a piece gotta get a piece.
-I dont know a piece, Give me all your sweets.
+I don't know a piece, Give me all your sweets.
 Bottom and top lip, bout to have a sugar feast.
 Level with our trip, Im a lip bitin beast.
 Man for them things, all 42 teeth.